Pylons/pyramid/docs/narr/configuration.rst

        config.end()

-The ``end`` method of a Configurator tells the the system that application configuration has ended.
-It is the inverse of ``config.begin``.
+The :meth:`repoze.bfg.configuration.Configurator.end` method tells the the system that application configuration has ended.
+It is the inverse of :meth:`repoze.bfg.configuration.Configurator.begin`.
 In particular, this causes the :term:`application registry` associated with this configurator to no longer be the "current" application registry, meaning that code which attempts to use the application registry :term:`thread local` will no longer obtain the registry associated with the configurator.

 WSGI Application Creation
 ~~~~~~~~~~~~~~~~~~~~~~~~~